Bell

 Frontier Heliskiing

-way to describe what Last Frontier Heliskiing has to offer you.
+what Last Frontier Heliskiing has to offer you.
+They offer skiing

-square miles) of untouched powder in the Skeena Mountains with up
+untouched powder in the Skeena Mountains with up to 800 different

 Snowfall